dxlander/dxlander/documentation/DOCKER.md

 **Security Requirements:**

-- The key must be at least 32 characters long for security
+- The key must be at least 44 characters long (32 raw bytes encoded in base64)
 - Keep the key secure and backed up
 - For maximum security, use Docker secrets or Kubernetes secrets to manage the key